spiceai/cookbook/catalogs/postgres-cdc/README.md

 have no primary key and no `REPLICA IDENTITY USING INDEX`/`FULL`.
 Fix the patterns, or give the tables a usable replica identity (a primary key, or a `UNIQUE NOT NULL` index set via `ALTER TABLE ...
-REPLICA IDENTITY USING INDEX ...`), then restart — catalog discovery runs once at startup.
+REPLICA IDENTITY USING INDEX ...`), then restart — a catalog that discovers zero eligible tables fails to load, so it won't pick them up until Spice is restarted.

 ## References